Wonderful Compactification of Character Varieties: Poisson Structures on GIT Quotients by Arlo Caine and Sam Evens

 \section{Poisson Structures on GIT Quotients \texorpdfstring{\\}{} by Arlo Caine and Sam Evens}

-We explain how to put a Poisson structure on a quotient of a Poisson algebraic variety by the action of a reductive Poisson algebraic group, first in the affine setting and then in the projective setting.
+We explain how to put a Poisson structure on a quotient of a linearized irreducible Poisson algebraic variety by the action of a reductive Poisson algebraic group $G$.
+First we discuss the affine setting, and then we apply the affine case to the general situation.